Search Executive Jobs

 As a trusted leader in executive search, we are committed to staying at the forefront of emerging trends, best practices, and innovative strategies across the industries we serve.

-All applications, nominations, and inquiries are invited.
-Applications should include, as separate documents, a CV or resume and a letter of interest addressing the themes in the leadership profile.
-In addition, the University of Cincinnati, as a multi-national and culturally diverse university, is committed to providing an inclusive, equitable and diverse place of learning and employment.
-As part of a complete job application, you will be asked to provide a Contribution to Diversity and Inclusion statement.
+All applications, nominations and inquiries are invited.
+Applications should include, as two separate documents, a CV or resume and a letter of interest addressing the themes in the leadership profile.